Competition and Pony Club

 The rules for what gear can be used with a horse in competitions in Australia is decided by Equestrian Australia (EA) and internationally by the Federation Equestrian International (EFI).
 The rules for acceptable gear at Pony Club is set by Pony Club Australia.

-The fact that the EA allows bitless bridles for showjumping and cross-country implies they don't think riding bitless is dangerous as these are two of the most dangerous horse sports available.
+The fact that the EA allows bitless bridles for showjumping and cross-country, implies they do not think riding bitless is dangerous, as these are two of the most dangerous horse sports.
 The more sedate events such as dressage and hacking, where the horses are in a small area and not going over obstacles, must be done with a bit.
-This suggests that tradition is the main opponent and an outdated mentality of domination over horses using pain.
+This suggests that tradition is the main opponent, and an outdated mentality.

-Pony Club Australia has just proven that people are capable of change!
-In February 2018 they decided to allow bitless bridles at rally days.
+In February 2018 PCA decided to allow bitless bridles at rally days.
 Below is the full article.

-Below is a link for a letter written by Dr Robert Cook to the USEF (the main equine body in the USA) which includes some awesome letters by prominent equine scientists of our day.
+Below is a link for a letter written by Dr Robert Cook to the USEF (the main equine body in the USA) which includes some brilliant letters by prominent equine scientists of our day.
 Dr Dwight Bennett (US equine bitting expert) who wrote a scientific book about bits, now endorses bitless bridles!
 And a fantastic letter written by the Presidential Council of the International Society of Equitation Science (ISES) fully requesting that the USEF endorse cross-under bitless bridles.
 This letter is signed by Dr Andrew McLean (Australian Institute of Equine Behaviour), Prof. Natalie Waran and Prof. Paul McGreevy (author of numerous books on equine behaviour)!
-This is ground-breaking stuff, it really is happening. http://www.bitlessbridle.com/RuleChangeProposal092313.pdf
+This is ground-breaking stuff, check it out here.... http://www.bitlessbridle.com/RuleChangeProposal092313.pdf

 World renowned dressage riders such as Uta Graf and Alizee Froment have been doing bitless Grand Prix demonstrations.
 I also saw online photos of our very own Australian Grand Prix rider, Sally Evans, riding her stallion A’ Seduction in a bitless bridle.